underblob/maki-module/templates/README.md

 # Templates

-The `maki-modules` tool will look for module templates in the `templates` folder.
+The `maki-module` tool will look for module templates in the `templates` folder.
 For example:

 ```shell
 npx maki-module make --template=example-react --dest=./src/components/NewModule